Almas456/Find-Meals-For-Your-Ingredients/README.md

 # Find-Meals-For-Your-Ingredients
-An app where you can search recipes based on your ingredients.
+"Find Meals For Your Ingredients" is an app that suggests recipes based on the ingredients you have at home.
+It includes step-by-step instructions and helpful tips to guide you through the cooking process.